david-leadtech/dataform-github-agent/MCP_DOCUMENTATION.md

 In Cursor, ask:
 ```
-Use the data engineering copilot to check the health of the PLTV pipeline
+Use the data engineering copilot to check the health of the data pipeline
 ```

 ---